 Sara Feldman, PT, DPT, ATP has been the Physical Therapist at the center since 1994.
 She received her Bachelors in Physical Therapy in 1987 from Temple University, her Masters in Environmental Science from the University of Pennsylvania in 1997, and her Doctorate in Physical Therapy from Drexel University in 2012.
 Prior to coming to Temple, she was a Senior Physical Therapist on the Spinal Cord Injury team at Magee Rehabilitation Hospital.
 She moved to Hahnemann Hospital to be on the acute neurotrauma and neurology teams.
 Sara works full time for the MDA/ALS Center of Hope and in addition to clinical care she is involved in clinical trials and the use of assistive technology.
-Sara is co-chair of the NEALS Physical Therapy Committee along with Peggy Allred, PT, DPT from Cedars-Sinai Medical Center in Los Angeles and is the Clinical Evaluator representative on the NEALS Executive Committee.
+Sara is co-chair of the NEALS Physical Therapy Committee along with Peggy Allred, PT, DPT from Cedars-Sinai Medical Center in Los Angeles.
+She served as the Clinical Evaluator representative on the NEALS Executive Committee from 2013 to 2018.
 In 2013 she was elected to the Board of Directors of the International Alliance of ALS/MND Associations.
 She looks forward to the day there is a cure for ALS!

 Speech Language Pathologist

 The Speech Language Pathologist will monitor any difficulty you are having speaking or swallowing.
 She will assess your ability to communicate effectively and make recommendations to address communication deficits if necessary.
 These recommendations may include assistive devices or alternate means of communicating.
 Possible swallowing problems will be discussed as well as the anatomy and physiology of the swallowing process.
 Suggestions will be given for diet modifications and safe swallowing techniques as needed.

 Donna Harris, MA, CCC